COSC203 Web, Databases, and Networks

 πŸ“ Task 4: Create POST requests

-Let’s send messages to the server.
+Let’s send your messages to the service.

-Write you code in lab05.js > submitNewMessage()
+Write your code in lab05.js > submitNewMessage()

 1. Prepare the data for transmission

-• it must have 3 name/value pairs ("name", "message", and "time")
+• it must have 3 data fields ("name", "message", and "time")

-• for time use new Date().getTime();
+• for time use new Date().getTime()

-const json_object = {
+const messageObj = {

 "name": userName,